harshbakshi/HR_Analytics_Dashboard/README.md

 - Interactivity: Implemented filters for departments, job titles, and locations to allow stakeholders to drill down into specific data points.

-## 🛠️ Technologies Used

-- Analyze the distribution of content types (movies vs TV shows).
-- Identify the most common ratings for movies and TV shows.
-- List and analyze content based on release years, countries, and durations.
-- Explore and categorize content based on specific criteria and keywords.

 ## Dataset